 After sending your message, you will receive an individual case number.
 Please write this down carefully and keep it safe.
 This case number is your personal key to the Corbion Speak Up reporting system and it allows you to track the progress of your report.
 You will be asked to enter this number each time you access the system.

 We take all reports seriously and will take the appropriate action on each report.
 We will keep you informed on our progress via the Corbion Speak Up reporting system.
 You can go back into the website to check the progress of your case using your case number at any time.

 The reports will be received by the Corbion Business Conduct Committee, which consists of the VP Legal & Compliance, the Chief Human Resources Officer, and the Senior Director Internal Audit and Risk Management.

 In case the complaint is filed against one or more members of the Corbion Business Conduct Committee, the report will be received by the Chairman of Corbion's Supervisory Board or Corbion's CEO, depending on the position of the implicated member.

 After you complete your report online, you will receive a unique case number from the system.
 The Corbion Business Conduct Committee will communicate with you via the Corbion Speak Up reporting system using this unique case number.

 Corbion will reply with a message in the reporting person’s language confirming receipt of the report generally within one week.
 You can log back onto the website, identify yourself with the case number, and read the reply.
 You can also – immediately or later – leave a new message.

 Each report we receive is studied carefully.
 We will open a case if your report is credible and includes enough evidence.
-We will then assign the case to a case manager in the region/country where the incident is said to have taken place.
+We will then assign the case to an independent case manager in the region/country where the incident is said to have taken place.